datacarpentry/semester-biology/materials/vectors-R.md

 * Subsetting or "filtering" is done using `[]`
 * Like with slicing, the `[]` say "give me a piece of something"
 * Selects parts of vectors based on "conditions" not position
-* Get the density values in site a
+* Get the density values for sites in Florida

 ```r
 density[states == 'FL']